Shoresh92/Shoresh92.github.io/index.md

 * The apparent association between the variables that is induced by bootstrap sampling, affects both feature and permutation importance measures: The selection frequency is again directly affected, and the permutation importance is affected because variables with many categories are selected more often and gain positions closer to the root node in the individual trees.

 **3. Collinearity**
 * Why collinearity is important?
-Because the importance is shared between the two collinear features: it's safe to conclude that permutation importance (and mean-decrease-in-impurity importance) computed on random forest models spreads importance across collinear variables.
+Because the importance is shared between the two collinear features: Permutation Importance (and mean-decrease-in-impurity importance) spreads importance across collinear variables.
 The amount of sharing appears to be a function of how much noise there is in between the two.

 ### Solution
 #### 1. cForest